-The Longmont Department of Public Safety is partnering with the Police Assisted Addiction and Recovery Initiative (P.A.A.R.I.) to help people suffering with substance use disorder.
+The Longmont Department of Public Safety is partnering with the Police Assisted Addiction and Recovery Initiative (P.A.A.R.I.) to help city of Longmont residents suffering with substance use disorder.
 Rather than arrest our way out of the problem the Longmont Department of Public Safety and P.A.A.R.I. are committed to:

 - Encouraging people suffering with substance use disorder (Angel participants) to seek recovery.
 If you are seeking our assistance with resources, addiction treatment provider availability is greater between the hours of 8am and 2pm.